Rednexie/mail-interface/README.md

 - `arg.js`: Arguments Interface

 # Setup & Installation
-Manually download or "git clone" the repository.
+Manually download or clone the the repository.

 Place the setup file in the project folder, and run it.